cowens87/rock_paper_scissors/README.md

 ### JAVASCRIPT

-> All JavaScript projects were completed after graduating Turing School of Software & Design through self-learning
+> All JavaScript projects were completed after graduating Turing School of Software & Design through self-learning.

 ***All work and coding completion was completed independently***

 ```js